 By looking into online communities, the research addresses the uninhibited world of anonymous commenters as they post to videos, blogs, and articles representing these musicians.
 I propose that these vocalists exist in two other roles—that of a mother figure and a supportive friend, both personalities vital in the formation of a strong personal identity.

-get link Her main interests lie in American popular music, particularly mainstream chart-pop and punk.
+follow site Her main interests lie in American popular music, particularly mainstream chart-pop and punk.
 Some of her academic pursuits are in online communities, adolescent identity, queer theory, and Irish American music.
 Pop- and rock-styled worship music is one of the most heavily contested markers of evangelicalism in the United States.
 Because of the concern with preserving worship as a neutral musical space, any strong markers of personal identity in music are instantly coded as performance, and the tension between these two categories is used to police boundaries between authentic and inauthentic expressions of evangelical piety.